San Juan Water Activities: 7 Ways to Play in Puerto Rico

-Looking for a romantic activity to share with someone special?
+Looking for a romantic activity?
 Couples enjoy the daytime sailing tour, sunset tour or exploring the waters at night.
 Visitors are welcome to sit back and relax with a glass of wine or beer as they learn about the area and its rich culture.

 Gear up for fishing fun with two top-rated charters in San Juan.
-Castillo Tours offers deep-sea fishing excursions that leave from San Juan Bay Marina and head out into waters as deep as 6,000 feet known as Blue Marlin Alley.
-Possible catches include wahoo, sailfish, tuna, and of course, blue marlin.
+Castillo Tours offers deep-sea fishing excursions that leave from San Juan Bay Marina and venture into waters as deep as 6,000 feet known as Blue Marlin Alley.
+Possible catches include wahoo, sailfish, tuna and blue marlin.

 Fly On the Water

 Puerto Rico Tour Desk, one of the top-rated companies in the area, offers a different water adventure that allows guests to fly in and out of the water.
-Suitable for guests over the age of 14, visitors will wear a jet pack propelled by high-pressured water.
-The gear sends users as high as 30 feet in the air where they can levitate and do flips.
+Suitable for people over the age of 14, visitors wear a jet pack propelled by high-pressured water.
+The gear sends users as high as 30 feet in the air where they levitate and flip.
 Adventure lovers may go underwater as well, and test their skills above and below the water.

 Try Scuba or Snorkeling

 Dive deep in Puerto Rico’s clear waters to see coral reefs and hundreds of species of marine life.
 Among the top San Juan water activities, scuba and snorkeling offers guests an exciting way to see what lies beneath.